Tain’t what you do

 the whole spectrum of neutrals enthrals me.

-This is a long way of saying that what began as a brief musing on neutrals
+That is a long way of saying that what began as a brief musing on neutrals

 turned into hours of research, multiple drafts,